DEWITT SHOPPINGTOWN

 Onondaga County (Town of DeWitt), New York

-Construction commenced on the open-air, strip complex in March 1953, with an official grand opening held on March 3, 1954.
-Stores beginning business on this day included J.C.
+Stores dedicated included J.C.
 Penney, Walgreen Drug, Candlelight Shop, Kearny-Goodyear Auto & Appliance, Wilbur-Rogers ladies' & children's wear, G.R.
 Kinney Shoes, Alexander Grant's Hardware, Fanny Farmer Candies, an F.W.
 Woolworth 5 & 10 and Grand Union and Acme Markets grocery stores.

 E.W.
 Edwards & Son had vacated their anchor space.
 J.C.
 Penney relocated into the store on January 22, 1975.
-The new SHOPPINGTOWN MALL was dedicated August 7, 1975.
+The new SHOPPINGTOWN MALL was dedicated on August 7, 1975.
 The complex encompassed approximately 476,200 leasable square feet, with a retail roster of seventy-five stores and services.

 A subsequent expansion was completed in mid-1987.
 A 2-level (70,100 square foot), Syracuse-based Chappell's was added along with thirty-one inline stores.
 Moreover, the freestanding twin cinema was sectioned into a fourplex, now promoted as the Shoppingtown 1-2-3-4.
 SHOPPINGTOWN MALL now housed 608,700 leasable square feet and contained 111 stores and services.